-Some of the slides have been borrowed from:

-Computer Networking: A Top Down Approach Featuring the Internet,
+Some of the slides have been borrowed from: Computer Networking: A Top Down Approach Featuring the Internet, 2nd edition.
+Jim Kurose, Keith Ross Addison-Wesley, July 2002.

-2nd edition.

-Jim Kurose, Keith Ross

-Addison-Wesley, July 2002.

-Intra-AS and Inter-AS routing

-□ We'll examine specific inter-AS and intra-AS Internet routing protocols shortly

 Routing in the Internet

 - The Global Internet consists of Autonomous Systems (AS) interconnected with each other: - Stub AS: small corporation: one connection to other AS's - Multihomed AS: large corporation (no transit): multiple connections to other AS's - Transit AS: provider, hooking many AS's together - Two-level routing: - Intra-AS: administrator responsible for choice of routing algorithm within network - Inter-AS: unique standard for inter-AS routing: BGP